open-policy-agent/opa/site/documentation/references/rest/index.md

 ## Policy API

 The Policy API exposes CRUD endpoints for managing policy modules.
-Policy modules can be added, removed, or updated at any time.
+Policy modules can be added, removed, and modified at any time.

 The identifiers given to policy modules are only used for management purposes.
 They are not used outside of the Policy API.